joshmcrty/Flurry/README.md

 `rotationVariance` (number) controls how much each flake's `rotation` will be randomized by in degrees; lower creates less random rotation.
 Default is `180`.

+`startRotation` (number) controls what each flake's initial CSS transform rotation will be.
+Default is `0`.

 `startOpacity` (number) controls how much opacity the snowflakes have when they start to fall.
 Default is `1` which is fully opaque.
 You may use any valid [CSS opacity value](https://developer.mozilla.org/en-US/docs/Web/CSS/opacity).

 `endOpacity` (number) controls how much opacity the snowflakes have when they finish falling and are removed from the DOM.
 Default is `0` which is fully transparent.
 You may use any valid [CSS opacity value](https://developer.mozilla.org/en-US/docs/Web/CSS/opacity).